olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_12.md

 For each row, we must calculate the number of possible arrangements for the row configuration.
 We return the sum of the number of total possible arrangements for each of the spring and configuration pairs.

-This problem can be solved using either dynamic programming problem or recursion, I chose recursion for simplicity but a DP solution would likely be more memory efficient.
+This problem can be solved using either dynamic programming problem or recursion, I chose recursion for simplicity but a DP solution would likely be more memory efficient (espeically if a bottom-up solution could be ).

 The most difficult part of this problem is working out the decision tree...